tthorntone/AdNauseam-Wiki/Developer-FAQ.md

 -----------
 #### How do I debug a text-ad that is being hidden, but not found?

 In this case, we need to first determine whether we have a filter for this type of text-ad (these filters are in /src/js/adn/textads.js).
-If not, we may or may not want to add a filter, depending on how popular a site the text-ads are found on, so simply mark the ticket with this question.
+If not, we may or may not want to add a filter, depending on how popular a site the text Ads are found on, so simply mark the ticket with this question.
 If we do, then we need to debug why it is not working correctly. (pending)

 -----------
 #### How do I test/verify functionality of a commit?